mozilla/jira-bugzilla-integration/README.md

     - If false bugs that are not public will not be synchronized.
 Note that in order to synchronize private bugs the bugzilla user that JBI runs as must be in the security groups that are making the bug private.
-- `contact`
+- `bugzilla_user_id`
-    - an email address, a list of email addresses, or a literal "tbd" to signify that no contact is available
+    - a bugzilla user id, a list of user ids, or a literal "tbd" to signify that no bugzilla user id is available
-    - If an issue arises with the workflow, communication will be established with these contacts
+    - If an issue arises with the workflow, communication will be established with these users
-    - Please enter the contact information for one or more stakeholders
+    - Please enter the user information for one or more stakeholders
 - `description`
     - string
     - Please enter a description; for example, team name or project use-case.